Tri-State Wildlife Management – Protecting You, Your Property, and Your Investment

 Canada Goose Synopsis

 Resident Canada geese are difficult to remove.
 By definition, Canada geese are not classified as pest birds and are afforded protection by federal & state agencies.
 Nonetheless, Canada geese are increasingly becoming the scourge of suburbia as their numbers have grown in the past decade from only a few thousand to hundreds of thousands of these birds.
 In fact, the familiar V shaped squadron of honking geese heading south is becoming a rare sight.
-Country clubs, business parks and community living environments offer pristinely manicured lawns and ponds providing an ideal habitat that effectively modifies their migration cycle.
-Geese are very opportunistic and easily exploit the new “easy living” conditions found in an urban environment.
+Country clubs, business parks and community living environments offer pristinely manicured lawns and, ponds providing an ideal habitat that effectively modifies their migration cycle.
+Geese are very opportunistic and easily exploit the new “easy living” conditions found in urban environments.
 Aesthetic damage to suburban lawns, parks, etc., is incalculable.
 Geese are also a health hazard – fouling green spaces, lawns and ponds.

 Canada Goose Damage and Health Hazards

 Canada geese are the leading nuisance bird for lakes, parks, golf courses, businesses and homes in close proximity to water.
 Their acidic droppings corrode many substrates including tar-based roofing materials.
 Droppings that are allowed to accumulate on roofs damage the material and eventually cause leaks.
 The life expectancy of a warehouse roof can be cut in half by just a light but continuous application of droppings.
 Several warehouses every year experience damage and leakage problems from residing geese.
 In extreme cases roofs have been known to collapse from standing water when drainage systems are blocked by droppings and feathers, thus causing the temporary closure of some large buildings.